 I am often asked, “What’s one easy thing I can do for my health?”
 My reply is always, “drink more water!”
 We all know that by increasing our water intake it supports our body to flush out toxins, boosts metabolism, improve and intestinal health.
 Water is the medium in that all other nutrients are found and without enough, we compromise our health.

-Medical research has linked a variety of chronic health problems such as chronic fatigue syndrome, arthritis, heartburn, migraines, muscular dystrophy, back pain and high blood pressure and cholesterol with dehydration.
-3-4 class of water a day is shown to not be enough to lower the risk of some health concerns.
-Bottom line, we must increase our water intake!
+Medical research has linked a variety of chronic health problems such as chronic fatigue syndrome, arthritis, heartburn, migraines, muscular dystrophy, back pain, and high blood pressure, and cholesterol with dehydration.
+3-4 glasses of water a day is shown to not be enough to lower the risk of some health concerns.
+The bottom line, we must increase our water intake!

 The thing I hear the most is that water is boring.
 It’s simply just boring to drink.
 Infused waters are a great way to add interest and variety to your water while providing health benefits.
-Here is how to make infused waters, 7 flavor combinations, and their nutrients benefits to get you started.
+Here is how to make infused waters, 7 flavor combinations, and the benefits of their nutrients to get you started.

 How to Make Infused Water:

-This means looking for foods that are as whole, close to nature, local, and free from chemicals, pesticides, preservatives and additives as possible.
-I appreciate that buying local, organic and in season is not always possible therefore if you need to be selective what you buy here are some tips to help:
+This means looking for foods that are as whole, close to nature, local, and free from chemicals, pesticides, preservatives, and additives as possible.
+I appreciate that buying local, organic, and in season is not always possible therefore if you need to be selective about what you buy here are some tips to help:

 - Buying foods in season are more affordable, download my What’s in Season Rejoice Reference Guide to aid in your meal planning

 - Download a copy of the Clean Fifteen, Dirty Dozen Rejoice reference guide to help with your choices

 - Download this Apple Cider Vinegar Produce Wash for non-organic produce to remove pesticides & toxic residue.